RESEARCH STARTER

 Soils and Vegetation

 The soils of the Celtic Broadleaf Forests biome support a variety of plant life.
 Based on the topography, soil composition can range from sandy (arenosols) to clayey (cambisols, gleysols) to well-drained (podzols).
 The plant population throughout the forest depends on soil moisture and its ability to retain water.
 As suggested by the name, broadleaf trees are the dominant species in these forests, and mixed oak-ash canopies are especially characteristic of this ecoregion.
-Additional common species include the English oak, downy birch, weeping birch, English holly, European mountain ash, honeysuckle, and a variety of ferns.
+Additional common species include the English oak, downy birch, weeping birch, English holly, European mountain ash, honeysuckle, and various ferns.
 All these species require well-drained soils.

 In waterlogged, poorly drained soils, peat bogs have formed over thousands of years.
 Peat is formed from the slow, incomplete decomposition of plants in an acidic, low-oxygen, cold environment; for this reason, dead plants and animals found in peat bogs are very well preserved.
 In fact, bog people—bodies of people who date back to the Iron Age (ca. 1200 B.C.E.)—have been found remarkably well preserved in this soil.
 Archaeologists and historians have greatly benefited from the opportunity to study ancient cultures of Western Europe thanks to the natural preservation of these bodies.